-Each day during those years, Janelle walked past the abandoned building that is now the home of Christ House.
-Homeless people slept on the steps or snuck inside during cold weather.
-At the same time, Janelle became aware that hospitals would discharge the uninsured more quickly than other patients, meaning that homeless people had to recuperate on the streets or in shelters.
+While practicing medicine among the poor and homeless in the city, Janelle realized that her patients had health needs that were too complex to address in a clinic setting.
+She also saw that hospitals would discharge the uninsured more quickly than other patients, meaning that homeless patients had to recuperate on the streets or in shelters.
 Janelle knew that these patients needed a safe place to live and receive respite care while recovering from major illnesses and surgeries.
 She and Allen “called” together five other members of the Church of the Saviour community to create a prayerful mission group that included Marja and David Hilfiker, Don and Ellen Martin, and Sister Marcella Jordan.
-Together, these seven receive credit for envisioning and creating Christ House, though several others would come to serve as leaders in the ministry.
+These seven are credited for envisioning and creating Christ House, though several others would come to serve as leaders in the ministry.

-Eventually Janelle shared the mission group’s concerns about the lack of accessibility for sick homeless people with Gordon Cosby, pastor of the Church of the Saviour.
-He in turn spoke with a woman who decided to anonymously donate $2.5 million to purchase and renovate the abandoned building at 1717 Columbia Road NW, as well as provide funds for the first few months of operating costs.
+Janelle shared the mission group’s concerns about the lack of access to health care for sick, homeless people with Gordon Cosby, pastor of the Church of the Saviour.
+He in turn spoke with an individual who decided to anonymously donate $2.5 million to purchase and renovate the abandoned building at 1717 Columbia Road NW, as well as provide funds for the first few months of operating costs.
 On Christmas Eve of 1985, Christ House welcomed its first patient.

 Allen and Janelle also helped found several other health care ministries: Crossroad Health Ministry was first in 1977, followed by Community of Hope in 1978, Columbia Road Health Services in 1979, and a satellite clinic at SOME (So Others Might Eat) in 1981.

 Today, Janelle continues to provide care for patients while also serving as the Medical Director at Christ House.
 Learn more about the history and mission of Christ House by watching the Christ House Story: